-Can you tell me a bit about how your work as an occupational therapist led you to working with arts organizations?
+Can you tell me a bit about your work as an artist?

 Interview responses have been edited for length and clarity.